 Personal Advocacy Service

 • An Activities Leader

-• 6 volunteers from the parish
+• 6 volunteers

 • 6 people with disability.

 Four Personal Advocacy groups meet regularly in a specially-adapted centre within the Morley Parish.
-These groups provide opportunities for people with an intellectual disability from Morley and the surrounding parishes to form connections and participate more fully in the life of the Church and local community.
+These groups provide opportunities for people with an intellectual disability from Morley and the surrounding parishes to form connections and participate more fully in the life of the local community.

+Personal Advocacy Service